-Damage Most of their damage is done from in the ground, hence the name.
+Most of their damage is done from in the ground, hence the name.
 They are also very difficult to find.
 They chew distinctive “honeycomb” patterns inside wood, and usually won’t touch the exterior with their tunnels.

 Drywood Termite Damage

-Drywood termite colonies are usually smaller in size then their subterranean relatives.
+Drywood termite colonies are usually smaller in size than their subterranean relatives.
 Their damage accumulates at a typically slower rate and is less severe.
 Look for piles of fecal pellets and mud throughout the wood, as drywood termites digest the wood they eat.

 Dampwood Termite Damage

 Dampwood termites aren’t known for attacking buildings or homes.
 They stick primarily to moist or rotted wood in and around your yard.
 If you have constant moisture around your house, they could easily mistake it for a rotten tree log.

 Termites build their colonies in areas where there is moisture and wood.
 Prime real estate includes dead trees, wood that has been damaged by excess moisture and, in the case of drywood termites, areas of exposed wood such as trim, window and door frames and the attic.
 They munch along the wood grain, building tunnels and chambers for their nest.
 Termites survive off the cellulose found in plant fibers and deposit everything else in tiny fecal pellets.

 During certain times of the year, the winged reproductives will leave the nest in a swarm to mate.
 Homeowners are most likely to notice termites while they are “swarming.”
 Swarms are attracted to lights and are often found clustered on windows or around exterior lighting.
 Eventually the reproductives will land, shed their wings and search for a place to start a new colony.